-The Board currently has 10 members divided into three classes with staggered terms.
-As part of the Company's previously announced governance reforms, which are discussed in more detail beginning on page [•] of this Proxy Statement, the Company is in the process of declassifying the Board, which will be complete by 2025.
+The Board currently has 12 members divided into three classes with staggered terms.
+As part of the Company's previously announced governance reforms, which are discussed in more detail beginning on page 20 of this Proxy Statement, the Company is in the process of declassifying the Board, which will be complete by 2025.
 This year, the Class III directors of the Board are up for election, the Class having previously been elected to a three-year term at our 2020 annual meeting of stockholders (the "2020 Annual Meeting").
-One of the Class III directors, David J. West, joined our Board on July 21, 2023, upon the retirement of former Class III directors and Board Chair Charles A. Norris.
-For more information on the Board of Directors, please see "Board of Directors" on page [•] of this Proxy Statement.
+One of the Class III directors, David J. West, joined our Board on July 21, 2023, upon the retirement of former Class III director and Board Chair Charles A. Norris.
+For more information on the Board of Directors, please see "Directors, Executive Officers, and Corporate Governance-Board of Directors" on page 37 of this Proxy Statement.

 Consistent with the requirements of the Company's Sixth Amended and Restated Certificate of Incorporation (its "Certificate of Incorporation") that the classes of directors be as nearly equal in size as is practicable, upon his appointment on May 17, 2023, David B. Biegger was added to Class I, which only had two directors prior to his appointment to the Board (whereas Class II and Class III each had four directors).
-Because only Class III directors are up for election this year, David B. Biegger is not up for election at the 2023 Annual Meeting, but will instead stand for election next year at the 2024 annual meeting of stockholders (the "2024 Annual Meeting").
+Upon the appointments of Timothy R. McLevish and Joseph E. Scalzo to the Board on August 21, 2023, pursuant to the JANA Agreement, Mr. McLevish and Mr. Scalzo were added to Class I and Class II, respectively, each of which had three directors prior to their appointments (whereas Class III already had four directors due to Mr. West's appointment on July 21).
+For more information regarding the JANA Agreement, please see "Directors, Executive Officers, and Corporate Governance-Board of Directors-JANA Agreement" on page 44 of this Proxy Statement.
+Because only Class III directors are up for election this year, Mr. Biegger, Mr. McLevish and Mr. Scalzo are not up for election at the 2023 Annual Meeting; Mr. Biegger and Mr. McLevish will instead stand for election next year at the 2024 annual meeting of stockholders (the "2024 Annual Meeting"), and Mr. Scalzo will instead stand for election in two years at the 2025 Annual Meeting.